 Most of us remember something about Central Market, down the slope from Raimondi College.
 The large, squarish building was just a short distance from the central bus terminus back in the 1950s and '60s.
-We would have passed by the market most days during the week if we had to take the bus to school. … Continue reading Revitalized Central Market displays miniature models of Hong Kong life
+We would have passed by the market most days during the week if we had to take the bus to … Continue reading Revitalized Central Market displays miniature models of Hong Kong life

 RC Thursday Dinners Group set up when restrictions ease COVID-19 has affected most of our lives.
 The situation in first few months of this year was especially serious.
 Wave after wave of the outbreak caused the Hong Kong government to implement various kinds of social distancing, interrupting our normal daily activities in very noticeable ways. … Continue reading Bouncing back from Pandemic

 Our 1969 Raimondi classmate Wong Yiu Chung 王耀宗 moved to Australia earlier this year to be close to members of his family who have already settled there.
 In the following article, he writes about new discoveries and old finds as he adjusts to the surroundings.
 Multicultural and Dragon Boat Festival near Brisbane, Australia. 六月三日是華人的端午節，六月五日在布里斯本市 Brisbane … Continue reading Dragon boats, familiar faces greet new residents settling in Australia

 Like millions of people worldwide, Raimondians from the Class of 1969 marvelled at the sensational performance of Eileen Gu 谷愛凌 at the 2022 Winter Olympics in Beijing.
 The California-born teen represented China, her mother’s native country, and came away with two gold medals and a silver in the Women’s Freeski events in February.
 Below is … Continue reading We wonder: How do you raise a child with so many talents?